tanho63/tanho.ca/content/posts/recs/index.md

   paradigms etc), because fixing bleeding edge database stuff takes up "innovation tokens" that you want to spend doing other things.

-## Learning and Teaching Programming
+## learning and teaching programming
 - [Greg Wilson: what everyone in tech should know about teaching and learning](https://www.youtube.com/watch?v=ewXvFQByRqY), YouTube video (41 min)
 	- Massively useful!
 Especially the ideas right at the beginning about mental models and the differences between how beginners, competent users, and experts learn.
 The whole